Helpline 1800 18 7263

-When someone dies by suicide, family and friends can experience intense grief.
+When someone takes their own life, family and friends can experience intense grief.
 This understandably affects how people are able to cope.
 Friends and colleagues who acknowledge this grief, listen, and offer support can make a big difference in helping people learn to deal with the loss.

 When the person who died had a mental illness, family and friends often experience additional grief.
 It is common for people to feel confused, guilty, or even a sense of relief that the person is no longer suffering.
 They may also feel angry and disappointed that services have let them down.
 Because of stigma, they may feel they can’t talk about either the mental illness or suicide, adding to feelings of isolation.

 Grief may also be experienced when a friend or family member is missing for a long time, but with the additional stress of not knowing if the person will return.
 If you know the family or a friend of someone missing long-term, the information in this factsheet could help you to support them.

 If you're not sure what to say, ask ‘How are you feeling today?’
 Tell the person you’re not sure what to say.
 Being honest will help to build trust.

 Try to listen 80% of the time and talk 20% of the time.

 Avoid making unhelpful statements such as ‘it’s God’s will’ or ‘things happen for a reason.’

 The person might cry or not cry.
 One isn't necessarily better than the other.